SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/weaver_code_anatomy.md

 1. `set_parts(subtitle=str(users))` adds to the information a logged in user will listed for this interview in their list of interviews.
 For an attorney, they should see the name of their clients.
 For a self represented litigant, they should see their name.
 1. `set_progress()` changes the progress bar shown to the person who's interacting with the form.
 When they are at the beginning of the form, it should be empty.
 When they are at the end, other code will make sure it is full.
 The [ALWeaver](https://apps-test.suffolklitlab.org/start/ALWeaver/assembly_line/#/1&new_session=1) tries to handle intermediate values between those two places that will make sense to the user.
 The example interview is short, so intermediate progress is only set once.
-1. `signature_date` is needed on every form that has a signature (it holds the date that the user is signing the form).
+1. `signature_date` is the date that the user signed the form, and is needed on every form that has a signature.
+1. `store_variables_snapshot()` lets you gather data about this interview session. _You should be very thoughtful  about what you store, and care must be taken to anonymize it_.
+Just removing a name is not sufficient.
 1. You should be very thoughtful when you use `store_variables_snapshot()`.
 It lets you gather data about how your form is being used.
 Care must be taken to anonymize it.
 Just removing a name is not sufficient.
 1. `a_258e_motion_for_impoundment_preview_question` will trigger [the preview screen](#preview).
 1. `basic_questions_signature_flow` allows the user to pick what device to sign on.
 This lets them send the form to a smartphone for signing.